Azure/open-service-broker-azure/docs/modules/mssql.md

 ##### Provision

-Provisions a new SQL Server DBMS only.
+Provisions a SQL Server DBMS instance containing no databases.
 Databases can be created through subsequent provision requests using the `azure-sql-database-only` service.

 ###### Provisioning Parameters